thewmh/wizardunicorn.ninja/worknotes/ab/discovery-ppt-pdf-viewer.md

 The scope of this story is to determine if there is a good solution to showing PPT and PDF files on page.
 We’ve discussed functionality similar to what Confluence has today.
 This could be a library or 3rd party tool.

+### Current State

+Currently, AB does not have an integrated PPT or PDF viewer.
+All of the current links on AB found that have PDF files linked will either open the PDF in a separate tab (behavior experiences in Google Chrome) or download the PDF (untested in other browsers).

 ### Initial Findings

 Short of making all documents into PDFs, there does not appear to be a single solution for displaying both PPT and PDF files, but separate solutions for each.
 The following list is by no means a suggestion or selection, but a collection of what has been discovered.